collectd/collectd.github.io/documentation/manpages/collectd.conf.md

 **Note:** By default global interval is used to retrieve statistics on monitored events.
-To configure a plugin specific interval use **Interval** option of the intel\_rdt <LoadPlugin> block.
+To configure a plugin specific interval use **Interval** option of the intel\_rdt &lt;LoadPlugin> block.
 For milliseconds divide the time by 1000 for example if the desired interval is 50ms, set interval to 0.05.
 Due to limited capacity of counters it is not recommended to set interval higher than 1 sec.